phalcon/documentation/docs/support-helper.md

 `countVowels(string $text): int`

-Returns number of vowels in provided string.
+Returns the number of vowels in a provided string.
 Uses a regular expression to count the number of vowels (A, E, I, O, U) in a string

 ```php
 <?php